PeterAkande/Todo-App/README.md

 # Todo App

 This would be a simple todo app

-Use Hive as DB and Bloc as for State Management and Navigator 2.0
+Use Hive as DB and Bloc for State Management and Navigator 2.0

 The goal is to demostrate a clean architecture with Bloc and the Navigation 2.0 API